roboticsoutreach/worksheets/docs/programming.md

 ## Squiggly Brackets

-In python, we use colons and indentation to control the flow of our code.
+In Python, we use colons and indentation to control the flow of our code.
 For example, we can write:

 ```python
 if condition: